Acceptable initial diagnostic and predictive test for PTEN-related disorders.

 Analytical Sensitivity and Specificity: 99 percent.

 Limitations: Diagnostic errors can occur due to rare sequence variations.
 Some regulatory region mutations, deep intronic mutations, and large deletion/duplications will not be detected.
+This assay is not designed to detect somatic variants associated with malignancy.
+Interpretation of this test result may be impacted if the patient has had an allogeneic stem cell transplantation.

 |Component Test Code*||Component Chart Name||LOINC|